In this article you will find:

 - Heat olive oil in a large stockpot or Dutch oven over medium heat.
 Add ground turkey and cook until browned, about 3-5 minutes, making sure to crumble the turkey as it cooks.

-- Stir in spinach, carrots, zucchini, peas and brown rice until the spinach has wilted and the mixture is heated through, about 3-5 minutes.
+- Stir in spinach, cabbage, carrots, zucchini, peas and brown rice until the spinach has wilted and the mixture is heated through, about 3-5 minutes.

 - Let cool completely.